Lead Hazard Reduction Program

-TDEC's Toxic Substances Program administers the following programs to reduce the risk of lead exposure:
+TDEC's Toxic Substances Program administers several programs to reduce the risk of lead exposure.

 NOTICE!
 A Tennessee contractor's license is required BEFORE bidding or offering a price!
 Reciprocal agreements do NOT allow using another state's license.
 (Note: Must bid/contract in exact name as licensed!)

 If it is hard for you to read, speak, or understand English, please see our Language Assistance webpage for more information about our free language assistance services.